 The Government has said that, from April 2018, a levy-paying employer will be able to transfer up to 10% of its annual levy credit to another employer, for example an organisation in its supply chain.
 The receiving employer must use the funds for training and assessment for apprenticeship standards (not frameworks).
 The transferring employer must agree to the individual apprenticeships to be funded.

 Employers cannot use the apprenticeship levy to fund other costs of apprenticeships or other training costs.
 Government guidance states that the levy cannot be spent on:

 - statutory licences to practice;

 - managerial costs;

 - work placement programmes; or

 - the cost of setting up an apprenticeship programme.

-Employers will not be able to use the levy to fund apprentices who have already been accepted onto an apprenticeship programme before the new system for apprenticeship funding in England comes into effect on 1 May 2017.
-The apprenticeship levy itself is in force from 6 April 2017.
+Employers cannot use the levy to fund apprentices who had already been accepted onto an apprenticeship programme before the new system for apprenticeship funding in England came into effect on 1 May 2017.
+The apprenticeship levy itself came into force on 6 April 2017.

 The Government has published guidance for employers on how the apprenticeship levy and the new funding system will work.
 It has also published final details of its funding policy for England, including funding bands that apply for existing apprenticeship frameworks and apprenticeship standards from 1 May 2017.